Jaume93/La-Liga-Santander/Readme.md

         return match.homeTeam.name.toLowerCase().includes(texto) || match.awayTeam.name.toLowerCase().includes(texto);
     })

-If the name of the typed team is not correctly writted the *if* condition show the message *'The Team you search was not found'* in a cell created into the table body
+If the name of the typed team is not correctly writted, the *if* condition show the message *'The Team you search was not found'* in a cell created into the table body

     if (arrayMatches.length == 0) {